We are READY, SAFE and OPEN

 An Important Update from Exeter Health Resources and its Affiliates: Exeter Hospital, Core Physicians and Rockingham VNA & Hospice

 Exeter Hospital and its affiliates; Core Physicians and Rockingham VNA & Hospice have remained open and prepared to safely care for our patients throughout the public health crisis of Covid-19.
 Throughout this pandemic, and in the ensuing phased re-opening of elective procedures and an expansion of current services, our top priority remains maintaining a safe environment for our patients and staff.
-Our health systems’ expansion of services remains guided by clinical prioritization and the direction provided by the Centers for Disease Control and Prevention (CDC) and the New Hampshire Division of Public Health Services (DPHS), as well as professional guidance from national experts along with our own critical and detailed assessment of necessary safety protocols.
-Our staff are taking extraordinary steps to ensure the highest level of safety for ur patients at all times.
+Our health systems’ expansion of services has been guided by clinical prioritization and the direction provided by the Centers for Disease Control and Prevention (CDC) and the New Hampshire Division of Public Health Services (DPHS), as well as professional guidance from national experts along with our own critical and detailed assessment of necessary safety protocols.
+Our staff are taking extraordinary steps to ensure the highest level of safety for our patients at all times.

 It is important to note that Exeter Hospital’s Emergency Department is fully functioning and is continuing to provide safe emergency care to our community members, with extra precautions in place to protect patients and staff.
 If you are experiencing a medical emergency or require medical attention, DO NOT DELAY CARE.
 Call 911 and or go to the nearest emergency department.
 This includes any injury or illness for which a lack of immediate treatment may result in further harm.
 For addiotnal information regarding emergency care precautions scroll down.

-·Cafeteria service remains closed to the general public.
+Cafeteria service remains closed to the general public.
 Food service will remain available for patients and staff only.

-·Social distancing policies remain in place across the health system.
+Social distancing policies remain in place across the health system.

 ·We will continue with robust cleaning and disinfecting protocols throughout our facilities.